amendelson/usc-data-2020/week12/README.md

 Now click the Change button next to where it says Symbol [or the long color bar next to Symbol], and then click on the menu next to "Size" and go to "Size Assistant".
 Choose Capacity for the field [Source] and Radius for the Scale Method.

-[You may have to set from / to in newer versions of QGIS]
+[You may have to set from / to in newer versions of QGIS, from 0 to 1500]

 (We're scaling smaller than what the picture shows.)